KellumDev/enable-audio/README.md

 When button is clicked the value of enableValue will be set to true and enableAudio will toggle the label of button as “Audio On”  PropsNewUnreadMessage

-The sound is handle by a @goodboydigital/SoundBoy provides a simple interface through which to play sounds on different channels (e.g. sfx, vo, music), with a flexible approach to callbacks and sound playback/control.Link to the package https://www.npmjs.com/package/@goodboydigital/soundboy
+The sound is handle by a uifx provides a simple interface that uses the HTMLAudioElement API so it's available for all major desktop/mobile browsers.
+It also preloads audio files so sounds are immediately ready for playback.

 ### First Time Running

-1.) npm i @goodboydigital/soundboy or yarn add @goodboydigital/soundboy
+1.) npm i uifx or yarn add uifx
 2.)
 Import the enableAudioButton Pass boolean to props

 In the project directory, you can run: